 - The AIC is not 'capped' funding and is paid to all eligible students in geographically isolated areas.
-The number of students receiving AIC has unfortunately declined over the years as families steadily migrate to more urban centres. - The Assistance for Isolated Children (AIC) Scheme was initially governed by the Department of Education and administered by Centrelink.
-The AIC is NOT a welfare payment but is an ACCESS payment to address equity of access to education for rural and remote students.
+The number of students receiving AIC has been declining over the years, possibly resulting from smaller families and rural-urban drift. - The Assistance for Isolated Children (AIC) Scheme was initially governed by the Department of Education and administered by Centrelink.
+The AIC is not a welfare payment, rather it is an access payment to address equity of access to education for rural and remote students.
 The AIC does not provide assistance to address multiple or long term social and welfare issues and has no correlation to providing a pathway to long-term dependence; rather, the AIC is provided to assist with accessing education during the compulsory years of schooling.

-ICPA (Aust) firmly believes the AIC Scheme should be returned to the Department of Education as a matter of urgency.
+ICPA (Aust) firmly believes the AIC Scheme should be returned to the Department of Education.

-Inclusion of these actions in the 2023-24 Budget would:
+Inclusion of these actions would: